agavrel/Nailing-the-Coding-Interview/parsing/string_to_lowercase/README.md

 > “Nowadays people know the price of everything and the value of nothing.”
 > “Never marry at all, Dorian.
 Men marry because they are tired, women, because they are curious: both are disappointed.”

+###### Fyodor Dostoevsky
+> “While nothing is easier than to denounce the evildoer, nothing is more difficult than to understand him.”

 ---

 ### Problem